Kurunegala Electoral District

 Kurunegala electoral district is one of the 22 multi-member electoral districts of Sri Lanka created by the 1978 Constitution of Sri Lanka.
 The district is conterminous with the administrative district of Kurunegala in the North Western province.
 The district currently elects 15 of the 225 members of the Sri Lankan Parliament and had 1,183,649 registered electors in 2010.
+The district is Sri Lanka's Electorate Number 15.

+Polling Divisions

+The Kurunegala Electoral District consists of the following polling divisions: